-Active Learning is Maximized in a Flipped Class
+Active Learning in an Online Class

 Learning happens when your brain changes.
 If your brain does not actually change the way neurons communicate with each other, then learning won't happen.
 And the best way to change your brain is to DO SOMETHING.
 This is the fundamental assumption that informs the methods, or pedagogy, I use in all my classes, including the online classes.